Getting Around Nepal: The Journey of a Lifetime

 What vaccinations do I need to travel to Nepal?

 Please consult your doctors before traveling to Nepal.
-Be sure to get vaccinations for hepatitis A, typhoid, yellow fever, etc.
+Be sure to get vaccinations for hepatitis A, typhoid, Japanese encephalitis (if visiting Terai), and ensure routine vaccines are current.
+Malaria prophylaxis is needed only for the Terai jungles (Chitwan in the monsoon).

 What should I pack for Nepal?